DTX-Galgas/FSI-DataEx/README.md

 Any technology or solutions demonstrated here are subject to change and are not indicative of future Microsoft product releases or updates.

-By using the resources in this repository, you agree to the terms outlined in the [license agreement](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/blob/main/CDP-Retail/license.md).

 ## Copyright